 But their foul odor is not the only unique thing about these tiny ants.
 They move their homes so often that if they were winged, they could have their own frequent flier program.
-During the summer, these ants will move their nests as often as every three weeks, and that's not easy to do when you have thousands of ants and multiple colonies in each nest!
+During the summer, these ants will move their nests frequently in response to environmental conditions.
+This is not easy to do when you have thousands of ants and multiple colonies in each nest.

 - Keep foods tightly covered and stored.
 Wipe counters and surfaces clean, as ants can have a feast on tiny crumbs and grease.

-- Indoor Sprays – Never spray trailing ants in your home.
-You will simply kill the workers that are there, but other ants will soon appear—having followed the scent trail laid down by the first set of ants.
+- Indoor sprays: Never spray trailing ants in your home.
+You will kill the workers that are there, but other ants will soon appear—having followed the scent trail laid down by the first set of ants.

-- Perimeter Treatment – Applying a properly labeled insecticide around the perimeter of the home and under siding can help keep ants from crawling in.
-This can be done by the homeowner, following all label directions; or a pest control professional can be hired.
+- Perimeter treatment: Applying a properly labeled insecticide around the perimeter of the home and under siding can help keep ants from crawling in.
+This can be done by the homeowner, following all label directions; or you can hire a pest control professional.

-- Nest Treatment – If the ant nest can be found, it can be effective to treat the nest itself with a properly labeled insecticide.
+- Nest treatment: If the ant nest can be found, it can be effective to treat the nest itself with a properly labeled insecticide.
 In some cases, however, the ant species will have multiple colonies, so treating a single nest will not relieve the problem.
-For this reason, it is important to identify the species prior to treatment.
+For this reason, it is important to identify the species before treatment.